-After each exam, the statistics for that sitting will be added to the student section of the website.
+After each exam, the statistics for that sitting will be added to the study system which can be accessed through your website profile.
 This information is available to all members.

 Past exam papers

 You will have access to all past exam and resit exam papers, including the outline answers, the chief examiner's report via your course's Study System.